-Earthboxes are a little pricey to buy, but they are very durable and are worth the cost.
-The manufacturer states that it has some that are more than 25 years old and that they are still functioning like new.
+Earthboxes are somewhat pricey to buy, but they are very durable and are worth the cost.
+The manufacturer states that some of their Earthboxes are 25 years old and that they are still functioning like new.

-The best news about the Earthbox is that if you keep the reservoir full of water, your plants will get the amount of water they need to thrive and this is perhaps (along with the right amount of sun) the most important thing for vegetables—particularly tomatoes.
+The best news about the Earthbox is that if you keep the water reservoir filled with water, your plants receive the right amount of water they need to thrive and this is perhaps (along with the right amount of sun) the most important resource for vegetables—particularly tomatoes.